Bang Bang Salmon Air Fryer Recipe: Dinner in 15 Minutes!

 This recipe is easy enough for a weeknight dinner, and delicious enough that you’ll want to add it to your regular rotation!
 But, it’s equally good for Lent, or your feast of the seven fishes celebration.

 You can adapt this recipe to use different cuts of salmon.
-I’m using approximately 3-ounce portions here, but I’ve also made this recipe with bites and it’s great too!
-Check out my Air Fryer Salmon Bites recipe for more tips on cooking that size.
+I’m using approximately 3-ounce fillet portions here, but I’ve also made this recipe into bang bang salmon bites and it’s great too!
+Check out my Air Fryer Salmon Bites recipe for more tips on cooking the cubes.

 closeup of a piece of bang bang salmon on a fork